revault/practical-revault/transactions.md

 ## emergency_txs

-Emergency transactions are used as deterrents against threat.
+Emergency transactions are used as deterrents against threats targetting stakeholders' funds.
 They lock coins to what we call an EDV (Emergency Deep Vault): a script chosen by the participants and kept obfuscated by the properties of P2WSH, as the emergency transactions are never meant to be used.

 ### vault_emergency_tx

-This transaction spends the `vault_tx` to the EDV by the `N`-of-`N` path.
+The transaction which spends the [`vault_tx`](vault_tx) output to the EDV by the `N`-of-`N` path.

 - version: 2
 - locktime: 0